WraithCadmus/stellaris-flair/README.md

 ## Usage

+You'll need
-You'll need ImageMagick on your command line, and a copy of the Stellaris base game in a folder called 'Stellaris' at the same level as the script.
+* ImageMagick on your command line
+* A copy of the Stellaris base game in a folder called 'Stellaris' at the same level as the script (this is the same contents as C:\Program Files (x86)\Steam\steamapps\common\Stellaris for Steam on Windows users)
+* An emtpy dir called 'output' at that same level for temporary PNG files

 When run extractor.py produces a base64 encoded vertical spritesheet at 25x25 pixels on stdout.
 See spritesheet.txt and spritesheet.png for an example.

 ## Current Extractions